factoryofthesun/exam/docs/installation.rst

 Installation
 ============

 This package is still in its development phase, but you can compile the package from source to use the API.
 Installation is unnecessary to use the command-line tool.

 .. code-block:: bash

   git clone https://github.com/factoryofthesun/exam
-  cd mlisne
+  cd exam
   pip install .

 To install in development mode